eclipse-leda/leda-distro/resources/debian/README.md

 3. Reuse packages from host distro (eg containerd on Debian vs. containerd.io on Ubuntu)
 4. Testing of installation steps done in Docker

+> Note: As our project does not yet have a public Debian repository, users need to download the Debian packages manually.

 ## Package sources

 Some components are already available as .deb packages on GitHub (but not yet in the Debian repository).